whi-tw/yq/pkg/yqlib/doc/operators/headers/datetime.md

-# Format
+# Date Time

-Various operators for formatting.
+Various operators for parsing and manipulating dates.

 ## format_date time
 This uses the golangs built in time library for parsing and formatting date times.